The Front

 The Front is a 1976 American drama film set against the Hollywood blacklist in the 1950s, when artists, writers, directors, and others were rendered unemployable, having been accused of subversive political activities in support of Communism or of being Communists themselves.
-It was written by Walter Bernstein, directed by Martin Ritt, and stars Woody Allen, Zero Mostel and Michael Murphy.
+It was written by Walter Bernstein, directed by Martin Ritt, and stars Woody Allen, Zero Mostel (in his final live action role in a motion picture) and Michael Murphy.

 Several people involved in the making of the film—including screenwriter Bernstein, director Ritt, and actors Mostel, Herschel Bernardi, and Lloyd Gough—had been blacklisted.
-The credits list the year they were blacklisted alongside their respective credits.
+The end credits list the year they were blacklisted alongside their respective credits.
 Bernstein was listed after being named in the Red Channels journal that identified alleged Communists and Communist sympathizers.

 Plot

 In New York City, 1953, at the height of the anti-Communist investigations of the House Un-American Activities Committee (HUAC), television screenwriter Alfred Miller is blacklisted and cannot get work.
 He asks his friend Howard Prince, a restaurant cashier and small-time bookie, to sign his name to Miller's television scripts in exchange for ten percent of the money Miller makes from them, i.e. to serve as a "front" for Miller.
 Howard agrees out of friendship and because he needs the money.
 The scripts are submitted to network producer Phil Sussman, who is pleased to have a writer not on the television blacklist.
 Howard's script also offers a plum role for Hecky Brown, one of Sussman's top actors.

 Howard becomes such a success that Miller's two fellow screenwriter friends hire him to be their front as well.
 The quality of the scripts and Howard's ability to write so many impresses Florence Barrett, Sussman's idealistic script editor, who mistakes him for a principled artist.
 Howard begins dating her but changes the subject whenever she wants to discuss his work.